SMPyBandits/SMPyBandits/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~
 If you use this package for your own work, please consider citing it with this piece of BibTeX: ::

-    @misc{AlgoBandits,
+    @misc{SMPyBandits,
-        title =   {{AlgoBandits: an Open-Source Research Framework for Single and Multi-Players Multi-Arms Bandits (MAB) Algorithms in Python}},
+        title =   {{SMPyBandits: an Open-Source Research Framework for Single and Multi-Players Multi-Arms Bandits (MAB) Algorithms in Python}},
         author =  {Lilian Besson},
         year =    {2018},
         url =     {https://github.com/SMPyBandits/SMPyBandits/},